ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v9.md

 ### Approval Workflow

+{% hint style="danger" %}
+This new major version makes the configuration, described below, mandatory to ensure that actions are not triggered directly and approvals requests are properly created for the reviewers.
+{% endhint %}

-If your project is using the Approval Workflow feature, then you must ensure that all your Smart Actions routes are configured with the Smart Action middleware:
+Whether or not your project currently uses the Approval Workflow feature, you must ensure that all your Smart Actions routes are configured with the Smart Action middleware:
 `permissionMiddlewareCreator.smartAction()`.

 {% code %}